Ghana–Togo relations

 The strains in Ghana–Togo relations stretch back to pre-independence days.

 History

+Remains of the Kintampo Complex (2500 –1400 BCE) have been discovered in Togo.
+According to oral tradition, the ancestors of the Ghanaian Ewe people migrated to Ghana through Togo in the 17th century.
+In the mid-18th century, the Ashanti Empire extended into Togo.

 Early years

 After 1930 following the defeat of Germany, the League of Nations divided the German colony of Togoland from north to south, a decision that divided the Ewe people among the Gold Coast, British Togoland, and French Togoland.
 After 1945, the United Nations took over the Togoland mandates.
-During the 1950s, when the independence of Ghana was in sight, demands grew for a separate Ewe state, an idea that Kwame Nkrumah, leader of the Gold Coast independence movement, opposed.
-Following a UN plebiscite in May 1956, in which a majority of the Ewe voted for union with Ghana, British Togoland refused.
-After Togolese independence in 1960, relations between Togo and Ghana deteriorated, aggravated by political differences and incidents such as smuggling across their common border.
+During the 1950s, when the independence of Ghana from Britain was in sight, demands grew for a separate Ewe state, an idea that Kwame Nkrumah, leader of the Gold Coast independence movement, opposed.
+Following a UN plebiscite in May 1956, in which a majority of the inhabitants voted for union with Ghana, British Togoland refused.
+After Togolese independence from France in 1960, relations between Togo and Ghana deteriorated, aggravated by political differences and incidents such as smuggling across their common border.
 At times, relations have verged on open aggression.